Mile 22 Movie Review

 Overall, a decent film with a reasonable story line (despite the ending) but I can’t see it winning any awards.

-Watch this film if your girlfriend has made you sit through a chick-flick bed you want to get your own back.
+Watch this film if your girlfriend has made you sit through a chick-flick and you want to get your own back.